fbpx Skip to main content

 For self-guided/un-guided tours you’re likely to have the same experience and back-up support once you start walking the trail, no matter who you book with.
 The difference will be in the pre-departure stage where you should look for tour operators that provide hardcopy maps and information booklets and have staff that have walked the trail so they can answer any questions reliably.
 Also, you should never just rely on electrical devices such as smartphone Apps for navigation.

-Kumano Kodo tour Question 2
+Kumano Kodo walking tour Question 2

 (Group or independent)